KUNPL/G4Starter-KUNPL/manual/Chapter1-Introduction.md

 ---

 I found this manual is unique enough to be translated in English.
-Just note that this is manual was written using GEANT4.10.00.02 and ROOT5.34.21
+Just note that this manual was written using GEANT4.10.00.02 and ROOT5.34.21

 ###2 판
 > 장진희 (geniejhang@majimak.com), July 2, 2014, Based on the advice of Kisoo Lee